Managing social and environmental risk in lending

-Barclays has a governance structure in place to facilitate clear dialogue across the business and with suppliers, around issues of potential environmental and social risk.
+Barclays has a governance structure in place to facilitate clear dialogue across the business around issues of potential environmental and social risk.

 Our approach and governance